kellyrmilligan/hapi-react-redux/README.md

 ### Config
 Any configuration data your application needs is passed from the server to the client.
 The provided reducer adds it to the redux store for your app to use.

+optionally, you can also set up your app to use config values from `process.env`. see the [hapi-react-redux-example](https://github.com/kellyrmilligan/hapi-react-redux-example) for examples.

 ### Pre handlers
 Hapi has a concept called route prerequisites.
 These are functions that execute before a route handler is invoked.
 To enable this data being available in your react app, a reducer is provided to add it to the store.